April 13, 2018 - April 15, 2018

 The Street Fair application is solely an online application.
 If you don’t have a personal computer at home, we recommend your local library.
 If you absolutely can’t access a computer, please call our office and we would be more than happy to help you complete the application on our end.

-2. How do I do what kind of vendor I am (Arts & Crafts, Commercial, Food)?
+How do I know what kind of vendor I am (Arts & Crafts, Commercial, Food)?

 Arts & Crafts: artisans creating their own products to sell without a physical store front